Hudson Mohawke

-Ross Matthew Birchard (born 11 February 1986), better known by the stage name Hudson Mohawke, is a Scottish producer, composer, and DJ from Glasgow.
+Ross Matthew Birchard (born 11 February 1986), better known by the stage name Hudson Mohawke, is a Scottish producer, composer, and DJ from Glasgow, Scotland.
 He is known for his work in 21st century hip-hop and electronic music.
 A founding member of the UK based record label LuckyMe, his fractured take on hip-hop made him a leading figure in the late-2000s wonky scene.
 He released his debut album Butter in 2009 on Warp Records.
 He has followed with the solo albums Lantern (2015) and Cry Sugar (2022), both on Warp.

 Birchard is also one-half of the duo TNGHT with Canadian producer Lunice; their eponymous EP was released in 2012.
 That year, Birchard signed with Kanye West's G.O.O.D.
 Music production team, contributing to the label compilation Cruel Summer (2012) and West's LP Yeezus (2013).
 He subsequently became an in-demand producer, working with artists such as West, Pusha T, Drake, A$AP Rocky, Lil Wayne, Anohni, and Danny L Harle.
 In 2022, Birchard's 2011 song "Cbat" became an Internet meme and went viral on social media.

 Life and career

 Early years and LuckyMe

-Ross Matthew Birchard was born on 11 February 1986, and was raised in Glasgow, Scotland.
+Ross Matthew Birchard was born on 11 February 1986, and was raised in Glasgow.
 He is the son of American actor and singer Paul Birchard.

 As a preteen, he sold happy hardcore mixes that he put together around his local playground.
 At the age of 15, Birchard (under the name DJ Itchy) was the youngest UK DMC finalist.
 His earliest gigs as a club DJ were with Glasgow University's Subcity Radio where he first appeared as part of the culture city kids show and later as part of other shows including Turntable Science with Pro Vinylist Karim and Cloudo's Happy Hardcore show, under the alias DJ Mayhem.
 During this period, Birchard formed the LuckyMe collective with childhood friends.
 He adopted the stage name "Hudson Mohawke" after seeing the name engraved on a statue in the hallway of his accommodation.
 In 2007, Birchard applied to the Red Bull Music Academy and was invited to attend the event in Toronto, where he first met Steve Beckett of Warp Records, who was giving a lecture there, and was to sign Hudson Mohawke two years later.

 In addition to his solo work, Hudson Mohawke collaborated with Mike Slott as Heralds of Change, releasing a series of 12" EPs including Show You (2006), Sittin' on the Side (2007), Puzzles (2007) and Secrets (2007) on All City Records.
 Hudson Mo was also DJ/Producer for the now defunct hip hop group Surface Emp alongside MC's Dom Sum and sometimes 2 Can Dan.
 Surface Empire released the LuckyMe EP in 2005 on Far Cut Records.